henkjannl/DesigningHousingsInFreeCAD/README.md

 ## Checking the result in the slicer

-Perhaps a little sidestep: I'm using this technique often for 3D printing projects.
+I'm using this technique often for 3D printing projects.
 One of the lessons I learned the hard way is that it is important to regularly check if the parts are printable.

 Things to specifically pay attention to:
 - are all details still large enough to print?